jspmccain/jspmccain.github.io/_posts/2019-06-21-lessons-learned-from-my-first-bioinformatics-tool.md

 5) *Learn languages pragmatically* : I took a mini course on python programming a few years ago.
 I basically forgot everything afterwards besides some basic syntax.
 Only once I needed to learn python (based on available tools), did I really learn more about the language.
 More and more I see programming languages pragmatically (and spoken languages too, for that matter!)

 6) *Let dead ends go* : A big chunk of time was spent on versions of the model or different approaches.
 We had a whole other model that more accurately (but stochastically) represented a mass spec (by including something called TopN precursor picking, and dynamic exclusion), that never got into any draft.
-That specific model I spent around 2 months coding.
+That specific model took around 2 months of coding.
 In the end, thousands of lines of code didn't make it into the final product.
 For me this has been super tough, in some ways it feels like so much work was wasted.
 But in hindsight, each 'wasted' step taught me more about mass spectrometry, modelling, and science.

 ## The journey